P. K. Narayanan Nambiar

-Paanivadathilakan P. K. Narayanan Nambiar is an Indian musician, known for his virtuosity in Mizhavu, a traditional percussion instrument and his scholarship in the art of Koodiyattom.
+Paanivadathilakan P. K. Narayanan Nambiar (26 May 1927 – 15 November 2023) was an Indian musician, known for his virtuosity in Mizhavu, a traditional percussion instrument and his scholarship in the art of Koodiyattom.
 He is considered to be one of the masters of Koodiyattom.
 In 2008, he was awarded Padmashri by Government of India for his services to the art.